Hamzarashid/Hamzarashid/README.md

 ## 🎯 Key Project

+### Vendolyx — Laravel, React,inertiajs, MySQL, Redis (Full-Stack)

+  - Built Vendolyx, a high-fidelity, premium e-commerce ecosystem supporting Single Store, Multivendor, and Dropshipping configurations under a           single unified codebase.
+  - Designed backend architecture using a microservices-oriented approach, separating vendor, product, and order concerns for scalability across          store models.
+  - Used Redis for caching and Laravel Queues to handle background jobs such as order processing and notifications, improving backend performance.
+  - Developed both frontend interfaces and PHP/Laravel backend services to support multiple store models from a shared architecture.
+  - Designed and implemented vendor and product management features, order handling, and marketplace transaction flows across store types.

 ### Admin Portal

   - Independently developed a complete Admin Portal using Next.js, TypeScript, Tailwind CSS, and GraphQL with Apollo Client.